Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ## Decisions

-The observation-decision-action-reward cycle repeats after a configurable number of simulation steps (the frequency defaults to once-per-step).
-You can also set up an Agent to request decisions on demand.
+The observation-decision-action-reward cycle repeats each time the Agent request a decision.
+Agents will request a decision when `Agent.RequestDecision()` is called.
+If you need the Agent to request decisions on its own at regular intervals, add a `Decision Requester` component to the Agent's Game Object.
 Making decisions at regular step intervals is generally most appropriate for physics-based simulations.
-Making decisions on demand is generally appropriate for situations where Agents only respond to specific events or take actions of variable duration.
 For example, an agent in a robotic simulator that must provide fine-control of joint torques should make its decisions every step of the simulation.
-On the other hand, an agent that only needs to make decisions when certain game or simulation events occur, should use on-demand decision making.
+On the other hand, an agent that only needs to make decisions when certain game or simulation events occur, should call `Agent.RequestDecision()` manually.

-To control the frequency of step-based decision making, set the **Decision Frequency** value for the Agent object in the Unity Inspector window.
-Agents using the same Model can use a different frequency.
-During simulation steps in which no decision is requested, the Agent receives the same action chosen by the previous decision.

-### On Demand Decision Making

-On demand decision making allows Agents to request decisions from their Policies only when needed instead of receiving decisions at a fixed frequency.
-This is useful when the agents commit to an action for a variable number of steps or when the agents cannot make decisions at the same time.
-This typically the case for turn based games, games where agents must react to events or games where agents can take actions of variable duration.

-When you turn on **On Demand Decisions** for an Agent, your agent code must call the `Agent.RequestDecision()` function.
-This function call starts one iteration of the observation-decision-action-reward cycle.
-The Agent's `CollectObservations()` method is called, the Policy makes a decision and returns it by calling the
-`AgentAction()` method.
-The Policy waits for the Agent to request the next decision before starting another iteration.

 ## Observations